mwfj/reactor_server_cpp/docs/oauth2.md

 - **`negative_cache_sec: 0` disables negative caching.** Every `active: false` IdP response then re-hits the IdP on the next request for the same token.
 For high-throughput attack patterns (token-fuzzing) this can DoS your IdP via the gateway.
 Keep `negative_cache_sec >= 5` in production.
 - **Bearer token size cap is 8 KiB.** Tokens longer than 8192 bytes are rejected with 401 / `invalid_request` before any verification work runs.
 JWT mode and introspection mode share this cap; it is not currently a config knob.
 If you need bigger tokens (e.g. unusual SAML-style assertions), open an issue.
 - **Multi-introspection-issuer policies probe only ONE issuer per request.** When `policy.issuers` lists multiple `mode: introspection` issuers (e.g. multi-tenant federation), the gateway picks the FIRST introspection issuer in the list and runs the cache lookup + live POST against it only.
 A token owned by the second issuer's IdP gets denied even though the policy allows it.
 The config loader emits a warn when it sees this configuration.
 Workaround: split the route into per-tenant policies with a single introspection issuer each.
 Serial fan-out across all eligible issuers is a follow-up.
-- **Async-route + introspection cache miss returns 503 + Retry-After.** The async-route dispatch path (proxy routes, `RouteAsync`-registered handlers) can only run synchronously-completing async middleware in this release.
-Cache hits / negative hits / sync DENY all work normally.
-A first request to a new-to-cache token under introspection mode gets a 503; the in-flight POST is allowed to complete and populate the cache, so the next request for the same token succeeds.
-JWT mode is unaffected.
-Sync routes (`Get`, `Post`, etc.) support the full deferred-suspend path. **Implication:** clients that respect `Retry-After: 1` re-converge after one round-trip on the warm cache; clients that don't will see a 503 on every first-use. **Workaround for high-cardinality opaque-token populations:** prefer JWT-mode issuers when possible; for introspection-only deployments behind a proxy, pre-warm the cache via a startup script that issues a representative request for each known active token. **Tier-2 follow-up:** wire the async-route handler dispatch through the same ArmResume trampoline sync routes use, so cache-miss requests resume into the user handler with the real IdP verdict instead of being 503'd.
-This is tracked as a `FIXME` marker on the H1 + H2 async-route 503 sites in `server/http_server.cc`.
+- **Async-route + introspection cache miss returns 503 + `Retry-After: 1`.** The async-route dispatch path (proxy routes, `RouteAsync`-registered handlers) only runs the synchronously-completing introspection fast paths today; sync routes (`Get`, `Post`, etc.) support the full deferred-suspend path.
+JWT mode is unaffected on either route shape.
+On an async route, a first request for a new-to-cache opaque token gets a 503 — the in-flight POST is still allowed to complete and populate the cache, so the next request for the same token succeeds against the warm cache. **Implication:** clients that respect `Retry-After: 1` re-converge after one round-trip; clients that don't will see a 503 on every first-use of a never-seen token. **Workaround for high-cardinality opaque-token populations:** prefer JWT-mode issuers when possible; for introspection-only deployments, pre-warm the cache via a startup script that issues a representative request per known active token.
+Wiring async routes through the full ArmResume trampoline is on the deferred-work list.

 ## Wire-format changes from previous releases